dominioncfg/kubernetes-examples/Deployment.md

 1. **PostgreSql Database:** The persistent data storage solution.
 Using a Master Replica DB Cluster
 2. **.NET Core Web API:** A backend service that handles business logic and interacts with the database.
+3. **.NET Core Web API Backend For Frontend:** A backend service that acts a BFF for the Web Api.
-3. **Database Migration Job:** A utility for deploying and applying database schema migrations.
+4. **Database Migration Job:** A utility for deploying and applying database schema migrations.
-4. **Nginx Frontend:** A web server hosting the client-facing interface.
+5. **Nginx Frontend:** A web server hosting the client-facing interface.

 The deployment process leverages Kubernetes features such as pods, services, and ingress controllers to orchestrate and expose the application.
 By following this guide, you'll learn how to: